Cosmic Rays or Cosmic Radiation

 Cosmic Rays made it happen!
 Discovery of Positron

-In 1932 Anderson used Wilson cloud chamber and powerful magnetic field to bend the path of the cosmic ray particles.
+In 1932 Anderson used Wilson cloud chambers and powerful magnetic field to bend the path of the cosmic ray particles.
 He discovered that there was present a new type of particle, which has the same mass as an electron but has positive charge equal to that of an electron.
-This particle is called positron, the name negatron is sometime given to the ordinary electron to distinguish it from a positron as stated.
+This particle is called positron, the name negatron is sometimes given to the ordinary electron to distinguish it from a positron as stated.

 Do you know?